Professional Development

 Working Group Receptions and Meetings are a huge part of the Annual Conference.
 These are some of the best places to network and engage with professionals in highly specialized areas of focus.
 Everyone is welcome and encouraged to sit in on working group meetings of interest to them.
 There’s no better place to meet people who share your same interests.

-Aquarium Night
+Closing Night

 Engaging